netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

 ## Enable ingress status update for the sidecar deployments

-You can enable the ingress status update feature for side car deployments by specifying the following argument in the Citrix ADC CPX YAML file.
-You must add the argument to the `args` section of Citrix ADC CPX in the deployment YAML file for Citrix ADC CPX with the Citrix ingress controller.
+You can enable the ingress status update feature for side car deployments by specifying the following argument in the Netscaler CPX YAML file.
+You must add the argument to the `args` section of Netscaler CPX in the deployment YAML file for Netscaler CPX with the Citrix ingress controller.